The National Network of Institutes of Technology Champions Skills Innovation in Westminster

 Speakers throughout the day, including Phil Smith, Chair of Skills England); Rosa Wells, Chair of the IoT Network; and senior figures from the Department for Business and Trade, Heathrow, Siemens, IBM and Innovate UK, emphasised the importance of demand-led training, employer engagement and place-based approaches to skills.

-An opening address from Jacqui Smith, Minister of State for Skills at the Department for Education expressed her admiration and appreciation for IoTs’ contribution to promoting skills, opportunity and collaboration, and highlighted the government’s commitment to supporting IoTs until at least 2028.
+An opening address from Jacqui Smith, Minister of State for Skills at the Department for Education expressed her appreciation for IoTs’ contribution to her agenda, and highlighted the government’s commitment to supporting IoTs until at least 2028.

 “Your hard work is pivotal in achieving our goals.
 I look forward to continuing working with you in the future to ensure that the UK economy remains world-leading and future-proof, to ensure that everyone willing to learn has the opportunity.”